brimell/rimell-anamorphic/README.md

 Status: active development / experimental.

-This README reflects the current implementation in code.
+This README reflects the current implementation direction and the planned OpenLensIO-compatible profile architecture.

 ---